Feb 14, 2011

 The company will announce “Project Earth” at the gala, an initiative that aims to contribute to the conservation and promotion of all life on earth.
 In particular Project Earth will support student scientists who have demonstrated exceptional concern for animals, human beings and the environment.

-“I am very excited about Project Earth and the potential it has to make a positive impact,” says Alain Visser, Vice President Sales, Marketing and Aftersales at Adam Opel AG.
+“I am very excited about Project Earth and the potential it has to make a positive impact,” says Alain Visser, Vice President Sales, Marketing and Aftersales at Adam Opel GmbH.
 “The Cinema for Peace Foundation has the potential to reach millions of people over the medium of film, and can use this to spotlight important topics.”

 At the gala, an international jury including actress Nastassja Kinski and social and human rights advocate Bianca Jagger will honor films and filmmakers in various categories.
 This year’s winners include two-time Oscar winner Sean Penn, who will be awarded the Cinema for Peace Honorary Award for his humanitarian efforts in Haiti following the earthquake there in early 2010.
 On behalf of Opel, Alain Visser will present the International Green Film Award for outstanding achievements in and dedication to raising awareness for green issues.
 The nominees for this award include the film “A Message from Pandora” by James Cameron, “Gasland” by Josh Fox and “Jane’s Journey” by Lorenz Knauer.